 4. What should I eat to manage weight with PCOS?

-Focus on a balanced diet rich in fiber, lean proteins, healthy fats, and low glycemic index foods.
-Include plenty of vegetables, whole grains like oats and millets.
+Focus on a balanced diet rich in fibre, lean proteins, healthy fats, and low glycemic index foods.
+Include plenty of vegetables, and whole grains like oats and millet.
 Add lean protein sources like chicken, fish, and legumes.

 5. Are there specific foods to avoid with PCOS?